sbooeshaghi/Opentrons/README.md

 *Code of the example protocol*

-### Testing in jupyter notebooks

-To make sure you are using correct commands when writing the code, it is a good idea to use the opentrons python package and run the code in e.g. jupyter notebooks to see if you get any errors (the robot won’t work, but you can at least see if the code runs).

-To install the package run:
-~~~
->> pip install opentrons == 2.5.2
-~~~
-Once the package is installed you can start writing protocols.
-The example shown in Snippet 1 already contains the most important commands and the typical structure of a protocol:
+The code shown above already contains the most important commands and the typical structure of a protocol:
+* Part I:
     * Adding the containers
     * Adding the pipette(s)
-* Specifying the commands
+* Part II: Specifying the commands

-A good overview of the opentrons API (for OT1) can be found here: https://docs.opentrons.com/ot1/index.html.
+A good overview of the opentrons API (for OT1) can be found [here](https://docs.opentrons.com/ot1/index.html).
 Taking a look at these pages is probably the easiest method to go a long way in writing protocols.

 *Remark: When adding a container it is important to choose a container that has the exact right dimensions to avoid collisions with the robot.
 E.g. The '96-well-plate-20mm' is well specified because ‘96-well’ plates have standard well positions and the depth is in this case 20 mm.
 The dimensions of this plate correspond exactly to the dimensions of the physical plate used in the example.
 A list of all built in containers can be found here: https://docs.opentrons.com/ot1/containers.html#labware-library.
-It is also possible to make your own custom containers.
+It is also possible to make your own custom containers.*
-*

-#### Adding print commands
+### Test the protocol code in jupyter notebooks

+To make sure you are using correct commands when writing the code, it is a good idea to use the opentrons python package and testrun the code in e.g. jupyter notebooks to see if you get any errors (the robot won’t work, but you can at least see if the code runs).

+To install the package run:
+~~~
+>> pip install opentrons == 2.5.2
+~~~
+in the terminal (this is the OT-1 version).

-While testing the protocol you can add some print statements to get additional feedback on the code.
+While testing the protocol you can now add some print statements to get additional feedback on the code.
 A useful tool is the robot package from which you can print the robot commands.

 <pre>